Skip to Content

 Photo of guests on Rise of the Resistance, riding by a space scene.

-My guess is this is likely due to the drop in the ride, which does cause a jolt that could push you into the lap bar.
+My guess is this is likely due to the drop in the ride, which causes a jolt that could push you into the lap bar.

 People with the following conditions should not go on this ride: